 3) The main idea is to attach the existing new VMDK file.
 So, select the existing disk option.

-2) Select the ‘Hard Disks’ tab, and click Add.
-Browse for the VMware disk (VMDK file).
-Select the main VMDK file only if you have split disks.
+4) Now browse the VMware disk (VMDK file) you need to attach.
+Select the main VMDK file if you have split VMware disks.
 Make sure you don’t get any errors while adding.
-If Sun VirtualBox couldn’t recognize entire VMware disk, then you may get some errors.
-After successfully added in Virtual Media Manager, then go to the Virtual machine settings screen where you want to access this VMDK file.
+If the VirtualBox couldn’t recognize entire VMware disk, then you may get some errors.
+Make sure that you are not getting any errors.
+In the virtual machine settings, the newly added hard disk should appear under ‘Hard Disks

 5) That’s it, Start the virtual machine.
 The VMware disk (VMDK) can be accessed now inside the VM.